-Inpatient Rehab Facilities vs. Outpatient Addiction Clinics
+Inpatient Treatment vs. Outpatient Treatment for Heroin Addiction

 Outpatient facilities can vary widely.
 Many outpatient rehabs provide treatment in the form of education, group therapy, individual therapy, and in some cases, access to psychiatric care or medication assisted treatment.
-Outpatient programs range in levels of intensity and, to some extent, the treatment plan can be tailored to each client, with the number and type of scheduled weekly groups varying based on the individual’s needs.
+Outpatient programs range in levels of intensity and, to some extent, the treatment plan can be tailored to each client, with the number and type of scheduled weekly groups varying based on the individual’s needs.1

 Heroin is highly addictive, both mentally and physically.
 Those who attempt to quit often suffer from a withdrawal period that can be extremely uncomfortable.
-A benefit of many inpatient treatment programs is that they commonly include some form of medically supervised detox and around-the-clock support to keep those recovering a safe and comfortable as possible—minimizing relapse risks.
+A benefit of many inpatient treatment programs is that they commonly include some form of medically supervised detox and around-the-clock support to keep those recovering as safe and comfortable as possible—minimizing relapse risks.

 Heroin Tolerance vs. Dependence